bhimanshu2025/cat/Deployment/README.md

 make sure the init functions called in __init__.py for app are commented like create jobs etc flask db migrate -m "added sf_mist_product column to product"   << Creates a version locally>> flask db upgrade   <<Pushes the version changes to DB>>

+OPTION 2: Kubernetes
+Follow cat/Deployment/kubernetes/README.md to deploy the two tier app (mysql db and the cat app)

+OPTION 3: Docker
+Follow cat/Deployment/Docker/README.md to deploy the two tier app (mysql db and the cat app)